nada169/SwagLabs_Project/README.md

 ## Introduction

-SwagLabs is a demo e-commerce platform showcasing features shopping functionalities, including viewing products, adding random product to the cart, and completing a checkout process.
+SwagLabs is a demo e-commerce platform showcasing features shopping functionalities, including viewing products, adding products to the cart, and completing a checkout process.
 This repository contains the source code for the SwagLabs Website.

 ## Examples